dialpad/dialtone/apps/dialtone-documentation/docs/components/avatar.md

 ## Usage

 The Avatar component is designed to prioritize different sources for content display.
-It will sequentially check for the availability of an image source (`image-src`) or an icon slot.
+It will sequentially check for the availability of an image source (`image-src`) or content through the icon slot.
 If both are not provided, the avatar will extract and display initials from the full name (`full-name`).
 The resulting initials are extracted using the following logic:

 * If the string contains two or more words, the result will be the first character of the first and last word capitalized.
 E.g.:
 `full-name: "Jaqueline Nackos"` will result in: `JN`.